-Swaddling is a common practice used by many parents to help soothe their newborns to sleep.
+Swaddling is a common practice many parents use to help soothe their newborns.
 It involves wrapping a baby snugly in a blanket, mimicking the feeling of being in the womb.
-While swaddling can be a great tool for helping babies sleep, some parents wonder “should I keep baby swaddled during night feedings”?
+While swaddling can be an excellent tool for helping babies sleep, some parents wonder, “should I keep baby swaddled during night feedings”?

-Night feedings are an important part of a newborn’s growth and development.
+Night feedings are an essential part of a newborn’s growth and development.
 It’s recommended that parents feed their baby every 2-3 hours throughout the night to help them gain weight and stay healthy.
-However, the process of unswaddling and re-swaddling a baby during these feedings can be disruptive to their sleep, leading some parents to wonder if it’s necessary or beneficial to unswaddle younger babies at all.
+However, unswaddling and re-swaddling a baby during these feedings can disrupt their sleep, making some parents wonder if it’s necessary or beneficial to unswaddle younger babies.

 - Swaddling can be a helpful tool for soothing newborns to sleep.

 - Night feedings are important for a baby’s growth and development.